jacobjinkelly/jacobjinkelly.github.io/misc.md

     - These lectures were amazing.
 I learned some new words in this course.
 It's also the first time I heard someone refer to "law" as "The Law", which makes it sound way cooler.
     - One thing I learned about was the difference between [positive freedom](https://en.wikipedia.org/wiki/Positive_liberty) and [negative freedom](https://en.wikipedia.org/wiki/Negative_liberty).
-- CSC494: Project in Computer Science
+- CSC494: Research Project in Computer Science ([*David Duvenaud*](http://www.cs.toronto.edu/~duvenaud/))
-    ([*David Duvenaud*](http://www.cs.toronto.edu/~duvenaud/))
     - This was a chance for me to do research for course credit.
 It gave me the extra time I needed to build a lot of necessary fundamental technical skills for running experiments.
 Eventually the work for this